 c.
 Ownership Rule: Locate Resource Node at the Electrical Bus that is the ERCOT POI (if practical).
 Subsequent ownership changes shall not change the Resource Node location.

 d.
 De-Energization Rule: Locate Resource Node at Electrical Bus that is less often de-energized, if alternate choices exist.
-Settlement Point Prices (SPPs) for de-energized Resource Nodes are calculated using heuristic rules.
+SPPs for de-energized Resource Nodes are calculated using heuristic rules.

 e.
-Generic Transmission Constraint (GTC) Rule: A GTC cannot include Transmission Elements between a Resource Node and any Generation Resources mapped to it.
+Generic Transmission Constraint (GTC) Rule: A GTC cannot include Transmission Elements between a Resource Node and any Generation Resources or CLRs mapped to it.

 f.
 Transmission Constraint Rule: Initial placement of the Resource Node should not be such that Transmission Elements between Resource Node and associated Resource Connectivity Nodes could be constrained.
-The parameters of the Network Operations Model are evaluated at that point in time when the determination of the Resource Node placement is being made such that there is no congestion between the location of the Resource Node and the Resource Connectivity Node that the Generation Resource is physically connected to in the Network Operations Model.
-Ongoing monitoring to ensure that there is no congestion between the Resource Node and the Resource Connectivity Node of the Generation Resource requires the Resource Entity and Transmission and/or Distribution Service Provider (TDSP) to monitor and coordinate changes that may impact this.
+The parameters of the Network Operations Model are evaluated at that point in time when the determination of the Resource Node placement is being made such that there is no congestion between the location of the Resource Node and the Resource Connectivity Node that the Generation Resource is physically connected to, or the Connectivity Node of the CIM Load that the CLR is mapped to, in the Network Operations Model.
+Ongoing monitoring to ensure that there is no congestion between the Resource Node and the Resource Connectivity Node of the Generation Resource, or the Connectivity Node of the CIM Load that the CLR is mapped to, requires the Resource Entity and Transmission and/or Distribution Service Provider (TDSP) to monitor and coordinate changes that may impact this.
 See Articles 5, 6 and 7 of the Standard Generation Interconnection Agreement (SGIA).

 g.
 Publicity Rule: Market Participants need to know where the Resource Nodes are located.